drummonds/bytestoneblog/content/AFP/Movements/Conventions.md

 side of the journal and the left hand side of the ledger.

 The ledger entries the left hand side is `in dare` "shall give" and for the right hand side `in havare` "shall receive".
-Benedetto Cotrugli was writing a little earlier than Paciolo in 1458 in the `Art of Trade` and explains ledgers with
+Benedetto Cotrugli was writing a little earlier than Pacioli in 1458 in the `Art of Trade` and explains ledgers with
 `the right-hand side of the book under “sums owed” and on the left “sums owing".`
 He keeps the cash as a debtor column as money owed.
 This seems the same as current practice.